dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 - Develops a common understanding and is transparent about staff potential to take over new responsibilities.
 - Sets an example for staff development in the Organisation.
 - Encourages others to develop their people through development dialogues and action plans.
+- Champions the recruitment, development and retention of high-potential and high-performing individuals; make time available for coaching, mentoring and feedback

 ### Resources